real-logic/benchmarks/README.md

 - Blocking client - client uses blocking API to send messages.
 - Streaming client - client uses streaming API to send/receive messages.

-Please the documentation in the `grpc` directory for more information.
+Please read the documentation in then ``grpc`` directory for more information.

 #### Kafka